speters33w/CSUGlobal_ITS410/InteractiveLecture4/interactive_lecture_4_notes.md

 *Figure 4: Finding the path stored in @@secure_file_priv*

 In this case, data may only be imported from 'C:\\ProgramData\\MySQL\\MySQL Server 8.0\\Uploads\\'.
 You can copy the file there using the command prompt, or you may copy the file there using drag-and-drop using a GUI file manager.
-Note: C:\ProgramData\ is hidden by default on a Windows system, to see the directory in Explorer, from C:\, select 'View' from the menu in Explorer, then check the "Hidden items" checkbox.
+Note: C:\ProgramData\ is hidden by default on a Windows system, to see the directory in Explorer; from C:\, select 'View' from the menu in Explorer, then check the "Hidden items" checkbox.

 Both LOAD DATA and mysqlimport may only import data from a directory specified in the `@@secure_file_priv` variable.